excid3/rails/guides/source/getting_started.md

 Learn more in the [Asset Pipeline](asset_pipeline.html) and [Working with JavaScript in Rails](working_with_javascript_in_rails.html) guides.

-Rich text fields with Action Text
+Rich Text Fields with Action Text
 --------------------------------

 Many applications need rich text with embeds (i.e. multimedia elements) and Rails provides this functionality out of the box with Action Text.